Databingo/aih/README.md

 4. Assist you create well-expressed sentences sequentially by type .writer
 5. Inquery up-to-date dataset by type .update

-## Up-to-date feature deployment:
+## Up-to-date feature:
-.update allow you to type in questions that need up-to-date answers.
-In .update model Aih will use ChatGPT to summarise key words from you question fit for search engine, then apply inquery from google for the up-to-date response present in yellow color sentences.
+In .update model Aih will use ChatGPT to summarise key words from your question fit for search engine, then apply inquery from google for the up-to-date response present in yellow color sentences.

 ## Support OS
 - Mac